creativecreature/sturdyc/README.md

 IDs (not just exactly 20 each time) the total number of combinations would be the sum of combinations for each k from 1 to 20.

-With `sturdyc`, each record is instead cached individually.
+`sturdyc` caches each record individually, which effectively prevents factorial increases in cache keys.

-Let's look at a brief example.
+To see how this works, we can look at a small example application.
 This time, we'll start with the API client:

 ```go
 type API struct {